mbwong/mbwong.github.com/_posts/2013-04-15-leaving-san-francisco.md

 I leave San Francisco a little older, perhaps wiser, certainly more hopeful.
 Like me San Francisco is changing and growing.
 Tech start-ups are migrating into the city.
 Various neighborhoods are being rapidly redeveloped.
 People from all around the globe are immigrating here.
 San Francisco will become increasingly cosmopolitan, which will also help it flourish.
 I am hopeful that San Francisco will come to address its imperfections and become the cultural center for the entire Bay Aera.
 In any case it will remain the beautiful city that I have long left part of my heart in.

-Next stop: Hyde Park, Chicago.
+Next stops: Yosemite - LA - Flagstaff - Grand Canyon - Las Vegas - then finally and more permanently - Hyde Park, Chicago